-Northern Michigan University continues to work to provide a safe learning, living and working environment for students and employees.
-However, there can be times when it is critical that the college find ways to immediately inform the campus community of an emergency.
+Northern Michigan University continues to provide a safe learning, living and working environment for students and employees.
+It is critical that NMU and its student, faculty and employee population be able to effectively communicate in emergency situations.

 As part of the college’s review of the emergency response plan, a new program is being implemented with a beginning of Monday, March 24.
-All students and employees may sign up for notification of campus emergencies through a text message and e-mail alert system.
-Sign up is now available at NMU Alerts, http://myweb.nmu.edu/alerts.
+All students and employees may sign up for notification regarding all campus emergencies through a text message and e-mail alert system.
+Registration is free at NMU Alerts.

 Q: How do I get this service?

 A: You must have a cell phone that accepts text messages.
 You may want to sign up for a text message plan with your carrier, if you do not have one already.
 Register for alerts at NMU Alerts.
 You may have the option to choose different alerts and some alerts may allow you to decide which days of the week and times of the day to receive those alerts; all other alerts are automatically 24 x 7.

 A: The suggested method is to unsubscribe at NMU Alerts.
 Alternatively, you may also text STOP to 30644